beckundkoppe/simulacron/doc/distributed_benchmark.md

 What happens under the hood:
 1. `benchmark.phase_runner` pulls with `git pull --rebase --autostash`.
-2. It filters TODO entries by `ALLOWED_MODELS` and tries to create a claim file under `data/runs/claims/`.
+2. It filters TODO entries by the configured model teams and tries to create a claim file under `data/runs/claims/`.
 Successful claims are committed and pushed immediately.
 3. The claimed entry is converted back into a `Run` and executed via `Dispatcher.benchmark_single_rerun`.
 4. Upon success, the TODO line is removed, the result JSON is written to `data/runs/`, the claim is removed, and the changes are committed and pushed.